 From the days when the theaters were saved from demolition in the 1970s, PlayhouseSquare was envisioned as a vibrant, 24/7 destination.
-Following the renovation its historic theaters, the organization turned its attention to the development of the surrounding neighborhood.
+Following the renovation of its historic theaters, the organization turned its attention to the development of the surrounding neighborhood.

 PlayhouseSquare is a performing arts center with a real estate services division.